 Other information about the injury.
 For example, was it related to work?
 Was the hand injured with a contaminated piece of machinery or chemical?

-Position of the thumb during the injury or fall
+Position of the thumb or affected fingers during the injury or fall

 Your health history including tetanus vaccine status and current medicines

 In some cases, a diagnosis can be made simply based on a physical exam.
 But you may need the following tests to help confirm the diagnosis, or the extent of the problem:

 Arthrography.
 A contrast dye is injected into the hand to allow the doctor to better see the joints on X-ray.

 Bone scintigraphy.
 A dye is injected into a vein, and images are taken to show how the dye has entered various tissues and structures.
 The study is usually done in phases.
 Images of the hand are taken at different times after the dye is injected.

 CT scan.
 This test uses X-rays and a computer to make detailed images of the body.
 It can look at the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Electromyogram (EMG).
 This test measures the electrical activity of a muscle or a group of muscles.
 An EMG can detect abnormal electrical muscle activity caused by diseases and nervous system conditions.

 MRI.
 This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
 It allows the doctor to see the tendons, ligaments, vessels, and nerves in the hand.

 Ultrasound (also called sonography).
 This imaging test uses high-frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
 Ultrasounds are used to see internal organs as they function.
 It can see blood flow through various vessels.
 In the hand, ultrasound is useful for finding fluid collections, such as cysts.